-Chances are, if you're here, you might be in the super early stages, the we've-got-some-time-but-I-need-ideas stage, or the OH S#!T stage.
-Whatever stage it may be, a lot of details go into planning, and I am hopeful that if you're striving for a beautiful day on any budget, this information helps you.
+Chances are, if you're here reading this, you might be planning your wedding in the super early stages, the we've-got-some-time-but-I-need-ideas stage, or the OH S#!T stage.
+Whatever stage it may be, a lot of details go into this process, and I am hopeful that if you're striving for a beautiful day on any budget, this information helps you.
 Funny enough, I've been a wedding photographer for 10 years this very month (YAY!) and am in the middle of planning my own on a modest budget.
 Before this, I could whip up a timeline with minimal information, give you tons of vendor recommendations, and go on all day about cute decoration ideas I've seen - but planning my own has really driven home how many details there are to handle, and how QUICKLY it all adds up.
-Surely, everyone's vision, wants, and needs are different, and my opinions on places not to cut the budget may differ than others.
-But if you're like me, and want a beautiful day (even a little Instagram-worthy) but don't want to go with the top-of-the-line everything, that the ideas I'm about to share will make your planning a little bit smoother.
+Surely, everyone's vision, wants, and needs are different, and my opinions on places to cut or not to cut the budget may differ than others - and the bottom line is that "budget" is entirely subjective.
+But if you're like me, and want a beautiful day (even a little Instagram-worthy) but don't want to go with the top-of-the-line everything, that the ideas I'm about to share will make your planning just a little bit smoother.

 Cover Photo: Dahlias from Sly Hill Farms, Greenery from Costco

 Check out local parks or even city, county and state parks out of your area.
 Often times these locations will have minimal fees or less than your average wedding venue.
 One special gem in the PNW is the Friend's Barn at Fort Townsend State Park, renting for only $300/day, tables and chairs included!
 The downside to city and county parks may be limitations on alcohol.
 Be sure to verify before booking.